About Garden Project Academy

 But consider this: just our lawns can add up to what is perhaps still THE LARGEST IRRIGATED CROP IN THE USA.

-However, you can still do something small, and it still counts.
-Small things are important.
-They add up.
+But you can still do something small.
+Because small things are also important: they add up.

 This applies to all areas of life, of course, but we're here to talk about gardening and landscape design.